PLTW-CSA/Spring-2020-CSCI-360-Database-Mgmt-Systems/Lectures/Topic 1.md

   - Modification: Insertions, deletions and updates to its content
   - Accessing the database through Web applications
 + Processing and Sharing by a set of concurrent users and application programs – yet, keeping all data valid and consistent
-### Application Activities Against a Database
-+ Applications interact with a database by generating
-  - Queries: that access different parts of data and formulate the result of a request
-  - Transactions: that may read some data and “update” certain values or generate new data and store that in the database
-+ Applications must not allow unauthorized users to access data
-+ Applications must keep up with changing user requirements against the database

 ### Additional DBMS Functionality
 DBMS may additionally provide:
 + Protection or Security measures to prevent unauthorized access